nmcguinness/GD_2021_GCA/README.md

 - [x] Add support for handling collisions in Collider
 - [x] Add events to SoundManager for pause, volume etc
 - [x] Add support for adding objects to the scene manager through events
-- [x] TO TEST - Add support for removing objects to the scene manager through events
+- [x] Add support for removing/adding objects to the ui scene manager through events

-- [ ] Add support for removing/adding objects to the ui scene manager through events
+- [x] Add support for removing/adding objects to the ui scene manager through events

-- [ ] Improve Camera and add collidable camera controller
+- [ ] Add collidable camera controller
 - [ ] Add trianglemesh support - IN BUT BUGGY
 - [ ] Add AnimationController
 - [ ] Add Tween functions see [Easing Functions](https://easings.net/)
 - [ ] Add lighting engine
 - [ ] Add parenting to GameObject and UIObject
+- [x] TO TEST - Add support for removing objects to the scene manager through events